Implications for the Healthcare System Beyond COVID-19 Patients

-Because patients with chronic conditions are more likely to develop complications, they are advised to be extra cautious in taking necessary precautions such as social distancing and handwashing.
+Because patients with chronic conditions are more likely to develop complications, they are advised to be especially prudent in taking necessary precautions such as social distancing and handwashing.
 In one example, Fenway Health, a Boston health center serving LGBTQ patients, advised patients with HIV to confirm that their flu and pneumonia vaccines are up to date, that a 30-day (or more) supply of their medication is available on hand, and that they pay special attention to treatment adherence.
 In another example, oncologists carefully balance the timing and benefit of various cancer treatments with the risk of infection and hospital admission (Shrag et al, 2020).

 Many non-urgent procedures have been postponed.
-On April 19, CMS released guidelines on how to re-open some non-essential procedures, a process that has started with caution where hospital capacity and infection control are thought to be adequate.
+On April 19, CMS released guidelines for re-opening certain non-essential procedures, a process that has started with caution where hospital capacity and infection control are thought to be adequate.
 However, as COVID-19 cases have surged across the country in the fall, threatening ICU capacity in some states, restrictions on elective procedures have been put in place again.
 The impact of delaying a procedure is balanced with the risk of hospital admission, both to individual patients and to a hospital’s capacity, though in-hospital transmission of COVID-19 is rare.
 Other impacts of COVID-19 on non-COVID-19 care include deferred dental care, postponed preventive care, and relocation of ambulatory and specialty staff to the inpatient setting.
 Surprisingly, emergency room visits for symptoms such as chest pain and weakness had also dropped.
-There is growing concern that this decline reflects patients avoiding seeking necessary and timely emergency care due to concern about COVID-19 rather than a true absence of patients with emergencies such as heart attacks, strokes, and appendicitis.
-On April 23, Boston hospitals came together to encourage patients to seek timely care for emergencies.
-There has been an increase in all-cause mortality thus far in 2020, which likely includes both deaths directly due to COVID-19 infection and other causes that were not able to be treated at hospitals such as heart disease and diabetes (Woolf et al, 2020).
+There is growing concern that this decline reflects patients avoiding seeking necessary and timely emergency care due to concern about exposure to COVID-19 rather than a true absence of patients with emergencies such as heart attacks, strokes, and appendicitis.
+There has been an increase in all-cause mortality thus far in 2020, with excess deaths including both deaths directly due to COVID-19 infection and other causes that were not able to be treated at hospitals such as heart disease and diabetes (Woolf et al, 2020).